 Since we started our survey, registries’ rating of end-user awareness has been the poorest performer in the group of three questions.
-As with the average scores for other questions in the survey, the results for ‘How would you rate end user awareness?’ in this year’s survey show a declining average.
+As with the average scores for some other questions in the survey, the results for ‘How would you rate end user awareness?’ in this year’s survey show a slight increase, but the industry’s perception of end-user awareness of IDNs is still low.
 In the early years of our survey, industry confidence in end-user awareness was comparatively buoyant (averaging around 2.5 out of a possible 5).
-There was a dip in confidence between 2012 and 2013, followed by a slight rally in 2014.
-This year’s average of 1.95 is the lowest score since 2013 (1.91).
+There was a dip in confidence between 2012 and 2013, and again between 2015 and 2016.
+This year’s average of 2.0 is a slight improvement on that of 2017.

-9% who responded to the survey told us that user awareness of IDNs was very good or exceeded their expectations, an reduction of 3% since last year.
+11% who responded to the survey told us that user awareness of IDNs was very good, although none responded that it exceeded expectations.
+This is on a par with 2017.

-At the other end of the scale, 37% of registries indicated that end-user awareness was below or far below expectations, a more negative score than last year’s 32%.
+At the other end of the scale, 30% of registries indicated that end-user awareness was below or far below expectations, a similar to last year’s 34%.